ShipEngine/connect-website/native-rating/implementation.md

 The `AppId` can be found in the `package.json` file of the Native Rating app.
-The default rate card can either be the id of the Connect managed rate card specified in the `./src/demo-data.ts` file or a different rate card managed manually via [Native Rating](https://connect-rating.shipengine.com).
+The default rate card can either be the id of the Connect managed rate card specified in the `./src/demo-data.ts` file or a different rate card managed manually via Native Rating Service.
 The default rate card can be changed at any time so even if you're using a manually managed rate card, it may be worth starting out with the Connect managed rate card to ensure everything is working correctly in ShipStation or ShipEngine and changing it after that.